spoddutur/spark-phrase-extraction/README.md

 - [Python-Gensim.ipynb on How to use it](https://github.com/jdwittenauer/ipython-notebooks/blob/master/notebooks/libraries/Gensim.ipynb)
 - [Custom Scoring support via contingency-based scoring for collocations and statistical analysis of n-grams](http://dspace.uib.no/bitstream/handle/1956/11033/lyse-andersen-mwe-final.pdf?sequence=1&isAllowed=y)

+## Appendix
+- Basic building blocks to create ML applications utilizing GenSim API's to:
+  - To Train a distributed corpus vocabulary
+  - To Save the trained model
+  - To load a saved model and use it with its corpus knowledge to predict collocated n-gram phrases in input sentences.
+  - Scoring:
+    - Supports default python-gensim scorers: Original Scoring and NPMI Scoring
+    - Enabled config-based-approach to plugin and play custom scorers
+    - Added Contingency-Based scorers for use with Phraser like ChiSq, Jaccard, LogLikelyHood etc